rickcollette/peaceful/README.md

 ## Example RESTful Application

-Here is a complete example of a RESTful application that utilizes these packages:
+Here is a complete example of a RESTful application that utilizes peaceful:

 ```go
 package main